 The integrated email distribution workflow means everything is in the same place: contact information, email campaign builder, assets that you can easily share, and campaign analytics, making the process faster and more coherent.
 No more searching for long-lost files or trying to find images on the server or in the cloud.

 - Contact management: One of the most common things we see is that many people keep their contacts in a spreadsheet.
 This can result in high bounce rates, lists quickly become outdated as journalists move from one organization to another.
 A good CRM makes contact management easier by simplifying the upkeep of your lists.
 This saves an enormous amount of time a PR team might otherwise spend tracking down these contacts and then keeping them up to date on a separate spreadsheet.
-Make sure that the tool you choose lets you create several lists and segment them based on criteria like sector, location, type of publication so that you can easily reach journalists in your target demographic.
+Make sure that the tool you choose has a PR distribution software guide and will let you create several lists and segment them based on criteria like sector, location, and type of publication so that you can easily reach journalists in your target demographic.

 - Analytics: Any credible tool should also allow you to monitor the performance of your emails, to check if a particular journalist opens your emails and how they engage with them.
-This information can inform follow-up calls or emails, allowing you to zero in on those who have shown an interest.
+We included this in our PR distribution software guide because this information can inform follow-up calls or emails, allowing you to zero in on those who have shown an interest.
 Analytics play a fundamental role in justifying PR budgets and demonstrating the success of campaigns.
-Baseline metrics show senior management how much time people spend looking at the company’s emails and newsroom, giving them a dto measure email campaign performance are open and click rate, but it’s also interesting to look at bounces, unsubscribes and if you have more than one hyperlink or call to action, the % of clicks per hyperlink might also be interesting.
+Baseline metrics show senior management how much time people spend looking at the company’s emails and newsroom, giving them a tool to measure email campaign performance is open and click rate, but it’s also interesting to look at bounces, unsubscribes and if you have more than one hyperlink or call to action, the % of clicks per hyperlink might also be interesting.

 Analyzing the results of your activities

-The handiest approach might be to find a tool that offers integrated analytics, which is often enough to track the performance of your newsroom content and email campaigns, and look for tools that can be easily integrated or used on the side when needed – like Google Analytics.
+The handiest approach might be to find a tool that offers integrated analytics, which is often enough to track the performance of your newsroom content and email campaigns, and look for tools with a PR distribution software guide that can be easily integrated or used on the side when needed – like Google Analytics.